stdevPavelmc/ansible-typical-node/README.md

 ## This is free software!

-All contents of this repository is licended under GPLv3 (see [LICENSE.GPLv3](LICENSE.GPLv3) file for details), the uathor will thanks any citation on derived works.
+All contents of this repository is licended under GPLv3 (see [LICENSE.GPLv3](LICENSE.GPLv3) file for details), the author will thanks any citation and mentions on derived works.

 ## Contribution & donations.